rajesharora27/dap/SERVICE_README.md

 - **Backend API:** http://localhost:4000/graphql
 - **Database:** PostgreSQL container on port 5432

+## Important Notes

+- **Use `systemctl --user`** (not `sudo systemctl`) for all service commands
+- The service runs as your user account, not as root
+- Linger is enabled to allow the service to start on boot even when you're not logged in
+- This approach avoids podman DNS binding conflicts that occur with system-wide services

 ## Need More Details?

 See the full documentation: `/data/dap/docs/SYSTEMD_SERVICE.md`